vprel/TRAFFIC_CW/README.md

-# TRAFFIC_CW
+# TRAFFIC Coursework
+Achieved a strong distinction - 77%
-Software tech for Data Science coursework
+Software technology for Data Science coursework - Added functionality to the backend of the website.
+Added SQL injection protection.